dan-wells/fastpitch/README.md

 ```

 Note that paths to feature files are relative to the provided `--dataset-path`,
 which should also be passed to `train.py`.
-Integer speaker and language IDs are
+Optional `speaker` and `language`
-optional fields in case you want to train a multi-speaker or multi-lingual
+fields can be used to train a multi-speaker or multi-lingual model by passing
-model (or use the associated embeddings to condition on any other factors of
-interest).
+either speaker or language labels or paths to embeddings stored on disk.

 ### Supported input representations